banner svg (1)

 Educators can conduct authentic assessment in various ways, including the following:

-Example 1: Michael’s teacher wants to assess his understanding of the friendship theme and how he applies it in his regular routine.
+Example 1: Michael’s teacher wants to assess his understanding of a lesson on friendship and how he applies it in his regular routine.
 The teacher can observe if he’s willing to wait his turn or share materials during activities like shared art projects, scavenger hunts, and building activities at the block center.

 Example 2: Nolan’s teacher wants to assess his expressive language skills.
 The teacher can use a dramatic play activity.
 For instance, in a hospital dramatic play center, Nolan can pretend to be the doctor talking to and examining a patient.
 The teacher can observe how well he uses words, answers questions, and makes eye contact.